LexieData/LexieData.GitHub.io/mining_project.md

 ## The Data
-The data from this project comes from a <a href="https://www.basketball-reference.com/leagues/NBA_2022_totals.html">website</a> called "Basketball Reference."
-On there, they have NBA player stats.
-The data I used comes from **2022**.
-This data set contains 812 rows and 31 columns, where each row represents a player and the columns contain information like position, team name, player name, and stats like 3 point percentage.
-I used Tableau to create visualizations using this data.
+The data from this project comes from <a href="https://www.kaggle.com/datasets/edumagalhaes/quality-prediction-in-a-mining-process">Kaggle</a>.
+For this project I used Python code in a program called DeepNote.
+I had to install Pandas in order to manipulate the data and install Seaborn and Matplotlib in order to visualize the data.
+When downloading the mining data for this project, there were commas where decimals should be so I used this code to fix that: <br>
+df = pd.read_csv('MiningProcess_Flotation_Plant_Database.csv',decimal=",")

 ## Analysis